• Home

 Before and after post operative lymphatic sessions

-The MLD Experience
+The Post Op MLD Experience

 It’s essential to note that manual lymphatic drainage therapy is distinct from traditional massage therapy.
-Rather than using pressures to release restrictions in the muscle or fascia, MLD involves gentle touch to stretch the skin in order to address superficial lymphatic system dysfunctions like swelling.
+Rather than using pressures to release restrictions in the muscle or fascia, MLD involves gentle touch to stretch the skin in order to address lymphatic system dysfunctions like swelling.
 Excessive pressure or overstimulation of soft tissues after an injury or surgical procedure can lead to increased pain, swelling, and bruising and may even damage lymphatic vessels.
 You can expect a pain-free experience during your MLD session without using lotions or oils.
 Importantly, MLD does not involve pushing fluid from surgical incisions, a process known as incisional drainage, which carries significant risks of infection and damage to the surgical site and lymphatic vessels.
 Such a procedure requires a physician’s expertise and is beyond the scope of my practice.
-Post operative care is very important especially after procedures like liposuction or joint replacement.
-Sessions typically start within 3 to 4 days post- surgery and can continue for 6 to 8 weeks depending on the type of surgery, complications and your current BMI.
-Sessions are usually 2 to 3 times a week.
-Package deals are available, please inquire upon booking.

-Manual Lymphatic Drainage with Myofascial Release
+Manual Lymphatic Drainage with Myofascial Induction

 The Role of Myofascial restrictions